natevw/ShutterStem/PHILOSOPHY.md

 2. Photo metadata is decoupled from any one application.
 (Buzzword: an API)

-While the ShutterStem project itself may provide a core set of basic photo management tools, its main goal is to provide a platform upon which focused, innovative applications may be built.
+While the ShutterStem project itself will provide a core set of photo management tools, its underlying goal is to provide a platform upon which focused, innovative applications may be built.
 So a viewer can just show photos well, a geotagger can just geotag well, and a web uploader can just web upload well.
 ShutterStem wants to concentrate on being a great hub, so other apps can concentrate on being great spokes.